marcglasberg/SameAppDifferentTech/MobileAppFlutterRedux/README.md

 * Unit tests
 * Widget tests
-* Integration tests (which I implement as Bdd tests, by using <a href="https://pub.dev/packages/bdd_framework">BDD Framework</a>
+* Integration tests (which I implement as BDD tests, by using <a href="https://pub.dev/packages/bdd_framework">BDD Framework</a>
   (my own library for Behavior-Driven Development)
 * Golden tests (which consist of comparing the rendered UI with a reference image)